NLxAROSA/rtms-scribe-terraform-aws/README.md

 # Real-Time Scribe Pipeline (design)

-An additive extension to [this repo](https://github.com/zoom/rtms-terraform-aws) that replaces the worker's default `on_transcript_data` path with **rolling audio segments routed through [Zoom Scribe Fast Mode](https://developers.zoom.us/docs/ai-services/scribe/fast-mode/)**.
+An additive extension to the [RTMS on AWS: Terraform Template](https://github.com/zoom/rtms-terraform-aws) that replaces the worker's default `on_transcript_data` path with **rolling audio segments routed through [Zoom Scribe Fast Mode](https://developers.zoom.us/docs/ai-services/scribe/fast-mode/)**.
 Transcripts arrive continuously during the meeting (~one every few seconds) instead of only at meeting end.

 This document describes the architecture only — see the main [README](https://github.com/zoom/rtms-terraform-aws/README.md) for the base infrastructure.